ankurk91/wp-google-map/readme.txt

 1. Upload the folder `ank-google-map` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure this plugin via Settings-->Ank Google Map
-4. Paste the `[ank_google_map]` shortcode in your pages/posts.
+4. Paste the `[ank_google_map]` short-code in your pages/posts.

-== Screenshots ==

-== Changelog ==

-= 1.0 =
-* First public beta

 == Frequently Asked Questions ==
+==Why did u call it light weight ?==
+Because it does not depend no jQuery, written in pure Java Script.
+Settings page is also written in pure java script.
+It uses WP dash-icons in Plugin Settings Page.
+We store our settings in database but uses on row.

-= Options page does not work well? =
+= Options page does not work well :( =
 You must have modern browser to configure the map option.
-Old browser will not work well.
+Old browsers will not work well.

-= Color picker does not work well? =
+= Color picker does not work well :( =
+This plugin utilize inbuilt WP Color API.
 You must have WordPress v3.5+.

+= Changes does not reflect ?=
+Are you using some Cache plugin ?
+Flush your WP cache.

-= Where does it store settings? = Database->wp-options.
+= Where does it store settings? = Database->wp-options->ank_google_map.
 A Single Row, stored in array for faster access.

-= If i uninstall this plugin? =
+= What if i uninstall this plugin? =
 No worry!
 It will remove its traces from database.
 You have to remove short-code from pages by yourself.

-= Can i modify this plugin? =
+= Can i modify this plugin ? =
-Yes you can.But you can't make money by selling this.
+Yes you can.
+But you can't make money by selling this.
 You can ask for donation.

 = Any plan to support more than one map. =
 Only if i got some time to code.